 - Special diets: gluten-free, dairy-free, nut-free, raw, vegan, vegetarian, and paleo options

 - Bulk good and spices

-- Pantry staples like canned beans, rice, pasta, crackers, and more
+- Non-GMO pantry staples like canned beans, rice, pasta, crackers, and more

 - Fair Trade and Bird-Friendly coffee and chocolate

 - International cuisine: sauces and unique ingredients from a variety of different cultures

 - Energy bars and healthful snacks, free of artificial coloring, additives, and preservatives

 - Organic foods for babies and young children

 - Local honey and maple syrup